 Changing the Label of the Button

-To change the label on your button left clicking on the default text in the button and your cursor will appear in the button allowing you to edit.
-For this example I’d like to change the name of my button button label to Calculator so people know that it will call up a calculator.
-To change other properties of the button right click on it and choose format control.
-This will give you all of the design tools available to change the text design of button and make other property changes.
+To change the label on your button left clicking on the default text in the button, and your cursor will appear in the button, allowing you to edit.
+For this example, I’d like to change the name of my button label to Calculator so people know that it will call up a calculator.
+To change other properties of the button, right-click on it and choose format control.
+This will give you all of the design tools available to change the text design of the button and make other property changes.

 Saving the Excel Workbook as a Macro-Enabled Workbook

-In order for assigned macro to function, the workbook must be saved as a macro-Enabled Excel workbook.
+In order for the assigned macro to function, the workbook must be saved as a macro-Enabled Excel workbook.
 To do so, click on the file tab and select save as.
-You can see and example of this selected highlighted in the illustration below. saving make sure you save the workbook with the selection outlined in red in the illustration below.
+You can see an example of this selected highlighted in the illustration below.
+When saving, make sure you save the workbook with the selection outlined in red in the illustration below.